zxuwen/angular-table/README.md

 ### TDD
-The code for this directive is well covered with tests, which can be run with PhantomJS and Karma. run `npm install` to install the required packages.
+The code for this directive is well covered with tests, which can be run with PhantomJS and Karma.
+Run `npm install` to install the required packages.
 Then, run `karma start` to run the tests.
 Make sure all the tests pass before you send a pull request.